DBU Marine Nature Conservation Fund - North and Baltic Sea Protection

 Funding Goal

-Protection and conservation of North Sea and Baltic Sea ecosystems.
-Funds (1) conservation of endangered marine species (sturgeon, salmon, eel, sharks, rays), habitat strengthening and restoration (reefs, seagrass beds, catchment area continuity); (2) innovative, environmentally compatible offshore wind technologies; and (3) monitoring, participation and communication methods in marine nature conservation.
+Protection and conservation of endangered marine species (sturgeon, salmon, eel, sharks, rays) and their habitats (reefs, seagrass beds); innovative environmentally compatible developments in offshore wind turbine construction, operation and dismantling to reduce marine environment impact; reduction of cumulative effects of existing and future maritime uses; development of innovative methods for monitoring, participation and communication in marine nature conservation.

 Funding Amount